 The Plan provides for major changes to the industry.
 Responsibility for track and train will lie with a new public sector body, Great British Railways, whose role will be to act as a guiding mind for the industry and bring together responsibility for managing the finances across the track, train and the rail estate, although key funding decisions will remain with the government.
 The move to new passenger service contracts (expected to follow a concession model) also represents a significant change to the original franchise system.
 However, given the recent moves from franchise agreements to emergency measures agreements, emergency recovery measures agreements and national rail contracts (where revenue risk sits with the government), the move to passenger rail contracts appears less revolutionary.
 The Rail Transformation Programme has been established to deliver on the Plan.

 In itself, Brexit has not yet driven significant change, but it potentially widens the opportunity for new industry structures to be created.

 iii Trends and outlook

 It is too early to forecast what the long-term effect of the covid-19 pandemic will be for the aviation industry, but it will be substantial.
-Normal operations by airlines are unlikely to resume until 2022, at the earliest.
+It will take time for normal operations by airlines to resume.
+Business and long haul traffic will be particularly affected.